 For early gum disease, this procedure removes bacteria from beneath the gums and smooths tooth roots to prevent further buildup.

-If infection is present, a prescription mouthwash or antibiotics may be recommended.
+If an infection is present, a prescription mouthwash or antibiotics may be recommended.

 For advanced gum disease, specialized treatments like laser therapy or surgery may be necessary.

-Bleeding gums are not just a minor inconvenience—they can be a sign of serious oral health issues.
-Taking proactive steps to improve your dental hygiene, maintaining a balanced diet, and visiting your dentist regularly can help prevent and treat gum problems.
+Bleeding gums are not just a minor inconvenience — they can be a sign of serious oral health issues.
+Taking proactive steps to improve your dental hygiene, maintaining a balanced diet, and visiting our dentist regularly can help prevent and treat gum problems.

 Contact Hathorne Family Dental today to schedule your appointment.